 - If you did add too much of the corn grits, you can add 1 large egg to help salvage the recipe.
 But, this will make the recipe vegetarian, not vegan anymore.

-- The burgers are best same day consistency wise.
-Reheating the burgers may cause them to crumble a bit easier, so consider putting the leftovers over a salad instead and reheat in the microwave!
+- These vegan burgers are best same day consistency wise.
+Reheating the burgers may cause them to crumble, so consider putting the leftovers over a salad instead and reheat in the microwave!

 Beetroot Quinoa Burger